-The same wouldn’t be true if it were an electronic voucher or pass you could show at a ticket window.
+The same wouldn’t be true if it were an electronic voucher or pass that you could show at a ticket window.
 That would seem safer.
 Using a pass on your smartphone would also mean one less thing to carry.
-Hopefully, they will change this like they recently did with the Chicago CityPASS.
+Hopefully, they will change this feature like they recently did with the Chicago CityPASS.

 Elaborating on the booklet issue…you can’t rip out your own tickets!
-If you do, they might be considered void.
+If you do, they may be considered void.
 So, resist the urge to remove the tickets you’re using that day and leave the booklet behind – it could mean you’re out the price of the pass.
 I’m not sure how strictly that’s enforced, but I sure wouldn’t want to risk it!

 Who Should Consider the Seattle CityPASS?